Bipolar Depression Symptoms

 People with untreated or under-treated bipolar disorder will often cycle between these two types of mood — depression and mania (or hypomania, in bipolar II disorder).
 Effective treatment helps reduce the likelihood of cycling and helps even out the hills and valleys of a person with bipolar disorder’s life.

 People with bipolar depression tend to experience racing thoughts, irritability, increased energy, and grandiose thinking.
-Suicidal thoughts are not uncommon (Yong-Ku, 2018).
+Suicidal thoughts are not uncommon among people with this disorder (Yong-Ku, 2018).

 Symptoms of Bipolar Depression